Harem conspiracy: Conspiracy

-Pebekkamen received help from a butler named Mastesuria, the overseer of the cattle Panhayboni, overseer of the harem Panouk, and clerk of the harem Pendua.
+Pebekkamen received help from a butler named Mastesuria, the overseer of cattle Panhayboni, overseer of the harem Panouk, and clerk of the harem Pendua.
 Since the harem had very restricted access Panhayboni sought out the overseer of the King's treasury, Pairy, to obtain a pass that would allow the conspirators access to the king.

 It was once thought that Ramesses III survived the initial attack, only to die some time later.
 This is due in part to the Judicial Papyrus of Turin, which preserves a record of the trials of the conspirators, being carried out under his name.
 The document opens with:

 [King Usermare'-Meriamun, l.p.h., Son of Re': Ramesses] Ruler of Heliopolis [l.p.h. said]...
 I commissioned the overseer of the treasury Montemtowe; the overseer of the treasury Pefrowe; the standard-bearer Kara; the butler Paibese, the butler Kedendenna; the butler Ba'almahar; the butler Peirswene; the butler Dhutrekhnefer; the king's adjutant Penernute; the clerk Mai; the clerk of the archives Pre'em-hab; the standard-bearer of the infantry Hori; saying 'As for the matters which the people-I do not know who-have plotted, go and examine them'.

+After giving the instructions to the judges, he then reports the following outcomes:

+And they went and examined them, and they caused to die by their own hands those whom they caused (so) to die, though [I] do not know [wh]o, [and they] also punished [the] others, though I do not know who.
+But [I] had charged [them strictly], saying: 'Take heed, have a care lest you allow that [somebody] be punished (9) wrongfully [by an official] who is not over him'.

 His mummy appeared to show no outward signs of any injuries and his death was presumed to be a natural one.
 However, recent CT scanning of his mummy reveals that his throat was cut to the bone, severing the trachea, esophagus, and blood vessels, which would be rapidly fatal.
 This finding confirms the theory that the trial of the conspirators was carried out by Ramesses IV in the name of his father, rather than by Ramesses III himself.